Code-Institute-Submissions/hanselsbakery/README.md

 ## HTML & CSS

 I have coded the HTML side of the project by starting from the home page.
-The first section was the header once I was happy with that section I moved on to the next section.
+The first section was the header, once I was happy with that section I moved on to the next section.
 During implementation I took some decisions that I believed it would contribute to a better user experience.

 - **Modals**